erjank/teaching/CONTRIBUTING.md

 know how to use Git, and would like to add or fix something, please send us a pull request.

-If you *don't* know how to use Git, you can also file an issue in that repository or email the editor at `gvwilson@third-bit.com`.
+If you don't know how to use Git, you can file an issue in that repository or email the editor at `gvwilson@third-bit.com`.
 Please note that by doing so, you are agreeing that we may incorporate your changes in either original or edited form and release them under the